 Messy Lesson No. 5: Story telling

-Through messy play, young kids can become the master storytellers – developing a cast of characters and intricate plots.
+Another one of the benefits of messy play?
+Young kids can become the master storytellers – developing a cast of characters and intricate plots.

 Messy Lesson No. 6: Cooking skills